-Residential development: Any development of housing, including housing as part of a mixed use development acquired from a builder who builds the dwelling wholly or mainly to plans or specifications decided or offered by them does not qualify as Self-build under the ESLP.
+Residential development: Any development of housing, including housing as part of a mixed use development

 Retirement housing: A development of clustered dwellings and communal facilities meeting requirement M4(3) of the Building Regulations (wheelchair user dwellings) with occupation restricted to older people.
 May also include other accommodation for staff.